irworkshop/accountability_datacleaning/R_campfin/ct/lobby/docs/ct_lobby_diary.md

 2. To ensure timely transparency, if a client lobbyist spends or agrees to spend more than $100 in legislative lobbying while the Legislature is in regular session, that lobbyist must file monthly financial reports.
 3. The quarterly and monthly reports gather information such as compensation, sales tax and money expended in connection with lobbying; expenditures benefiting a public official or his/her staff or immediate family; all other lobbying expenditures; and the fundamental terms of any lobbying contract or agreement.

+Communicator Lobbyists:
-Communicator Lobbyists: &gt; Communicator lobbyists also register upon meeting the threshold amount.
+&gt; Communicator lobbyists also register upon meeting the threshold amount.
 Communicator lobbyists generally file a financial report once a year, due by January 10.
 These reports capture compensation, reimbursements from the client lobbyist and sales tax for the previous year.
 If a communicator lobbyist makes unreimbursed expenditures of $10 or more for the benefit of a public official, a member of his/her staff, or his/her immediate family, that lobbyist must also file on the client lobbyists schedule (either monthly or quarterly).

 This Rmd file documents the CT registration data only, whereas the expenditure data is wrangled in a separate data diary.

-To generate a master dataset, we will need to download four kinds of data tables from \[Office of State Ethics\]\[<https://www.oseapps.ct.gov/NewLobbyist/PublicReports/AdditionalReports.aspx>\], *Communicator Lobbyist List* for information about lobbyists, *All Registrants - Client* for information about clients, *Registration by Client, Communicator, Bus Org and Registration Date* for their relationships, as well as the *Combined Lobbyist List by Registrant with Type of Lobbying and Issues*.
+To generate a master dataset, we will need to download four kinds of data tables from [Office of State Ethics](https://www.oseapps.ct.gov/NewLobbyist/PublicReports/AdditionalReports.aspx), *Communicator Lobbyist List* for information about lobbyists, *All Registrants - Client* for information about clients, *Registration by Client, Communicator, Bus Org and Registration Date* for their relationships, as well as the *Combined Lobbyist List by Registrant with Type of Lobbying and Issues*.
 There will be overlapping and missing fields, but we will use the *Registration by Client, Communicator, Bus Org and Registration Date* as the base table since it captures the relationship between the lobbyists and their clients.

 Reading
 -------